E3SM-Project/datasm/warehouse/NewCMIPVariableSetup.md

 Merge this new change into the 'master' branch and install the new change locally.

+**case study: snw**
+When we open up the dataset_spec.yaml file, we can see that the table that "snw" belongs to doesnt exist yet, so we have to add the new "LImon" table to the list

+    tables:
+        Amon:
+            ...
+        AERmon:
+            ...
+        CFmon:
+            ...
+        Lmon:
+            ...
+        LImon:       <-  our new table
+            - snw    <-  our new variable

+We dont know yet if there are any cases that dont include the H2OSNO variable, but I believe it to be a standard variable included in all the cases, so we dont need to add `snw` to and of the cases exception list.

 ## Step, The Fifth
 You can now envoke the warehouse to create your new CMIP6 datasets!
 This should be as simple as running `warehouse postprocess -d CMIP6.*.<YOUR_NEW_VARIABLE>.*` and then after the datasets are produced run `warehouse auto -d CMIP6.*.<YOUR_NEW_VARIABLE>.*` which should publish them.
 Its advised that you run a single case first before envoking the run-everything command, as any problems will be easier to solve with a single case then when working with all the cases at once.

+**case study: snw**

+Its always better to take things one at a time when doing something new, so lets try the new `snw` variable on one case first before doing everything at once.
+Since we dont want to run on a whole case while debugging, we can use the `--testing` option and `-d CMIP6.test.*.snw.*` to run on a small test case.

+    >> python -m warehouse auto -w /p/user_pub/e3sm/baldwin32/warehouse_testing/ --status-path /p/user_pub/e3sm/baldwin32/status/ --testing -d CMIP6.test.*.snw.* --ask
+    2021/08/13 14:29:09:INFO:CLEANUP:initializing workflow CLEANUP
+    2021/08/13 14:29:09:INFO:EXTRACTION:initializing workflow EXTRACTION
+    2021/08/13 14:29:09:INFO:POSTPROCESS:initializing workflow POSTPROCESS
+    2021/08/13 14:29:09:INFO:PUBLICATION:initializing workflow PUBLICATION
+    2021/08/13 14:29:09:INFO:VALIDATION:initializing workflow VALIDATION
+    2021/08/13 14:29:09:INFO:WAREHOUSE:Running warehouse in parallel mode with 8 workers
+    2021/08/13 14:29:09:INFO:WAREHOUSE:Initializing the warehouse
+    2021/08/13 14:29:09:INFO:DATASET:creating new status file $Data/CMIP6.test.E3SM-Project.test.test.r1i1p1f1.LImon.snw.gr.status
+    2021/08/13 14:29:09:INFO:DATASET:status file $Data/CMIP6.test.E3SM-Project.test.test.r1i1p1f1.LImon.snw.gr.status doesnt list its dataset id, adding it
+    2021/08/13 14:29:09:INFO:DATASET:no status found, setting to WAREHOUSE:UNINITIALIZED:
+    E3SM-Project.test.test.r1i1p1f1.LImon.snw.gr was in status WAREHOUSE:UNINITIALIZED:
+    Searching ESGF for datasets: 100%|█████████████████| 1/1 [00:00<00:00, 11.14it/s]
+    CMIP6.test.E3SM-Project.test.test.r1i1p1f1.LImon.snw.gr is in state WAREHOUSE:UNINITIALIZED:
+    Proceed? y/[n]